paul-distefano/graphrag-toolkit/docs/configuration.md

   - You can pass an instance of a LlamaIndex `LLM` object.
 This allows you to configure the graphrag-toolkit for LLM backends other than Amazon bedrock.
   - You can pass the model id of an Amazon Bedrock model.
 For example: `anthropic.claude-3-haiku-20240307-v1:0`.
-  - You can pass a JSON string representing a LlamaIndex `Bedrock` instance.
+  - You can pass a JSON string representation of a LlamaIndex `Bedrock` instance.
 For example:

   ```
   {